 Given a dictionary S of n binary strings each of length m, we consider the problem of designing a data structure for S that supports d-queries; given a binary query string q of length m, a d-query reports if there exists a string in S within Hamming distance d of q.
-We construct a data structure for the case d=1, that requires space $O(n\log m)$ and has query time O(1) in a cell probe model with word size m.
+We construct a data structure for the case d = 1, that requires space $O(n \log m)$ and has query time O(1) in a cell probe model with word size m.
 This generalizes and improves the previous bounds of Yao and Yao for the problem in the bit probe model.
+The data structure can be constructed in randomized expected time O(nm).

-Keywords: Data Structures, Dictionaries, Hashing, Hamming Distance
+Key words: Data Structures, Dictionaries, Hashing, Hamming Distance